NgiapPuoyKoh/student-resource-tool/MS1UDX.md

   - FAQ resource for students
   - Tool for the curator to upload answers to FAQ
   - Easy to update and maintain
-  - Effective and timely delivery available to students to minimize FAQ activity in Slack and Tutor channels
+  - Timely and effecctive delivery of information to students and minimize FAQ activity in Slack and Tutor channels
   - Information content
   - Answers to FAQ by topic and category

 ## Scope Plane

 - In-Scope Features
-  -One page website with 3 sections
+  - Onepage website with 3 sections
-  -Delivery
+  - Delivery

--Personas and User Stories
+- Personas and User Stories
+  - Student wants to understand the workflow for a project
+  - Student wants information related to concepts and how to use tools
+  - Student wants quick start information on how to perform a task
+  - Student wants access to daily tips
+  - Curator wants to be able to update content for web page easily

-- Minimize documentation by developing a proof of concept using Bootstrap4 wireframe published on Git Pages
+- Minimize documentation by developing a proof of concept using Bootstrap 4 wireframe published on Git Pages.
+Here is the link [Digital protoptype wireframe iteration with Proof of Concept exploring different compoments](https://github.com/NgiapPuoyKoh/MS1PrototyeWireframe)

--Future Features
+- Future Features
-   -Cycle FAO times weekly
+  - Cycle FAO times weekly
-   -Track usage
+  - Track usage
-   -Improve answers to FAQ
+  - Improve answers to FAQ
-   -Chatbot
-   -Search
+  - Chatbot
+  - Search

 ## Structure Plane - Functional Specifications and Content Requirements